nolanyee/data-science-portfolio/mosaic-generator/README.md

 <img src="images/GUI.png" width="500">

 If nothing is changed the default settings will be used.
 The input image file path and name and output file path are mandatory.
-The input image should ideally be a color image, for example this medieval Byzantine fresco
+The input image should ideally be a color image, like this medieval Byzantine fresco below:

 <img src="images/InputImage.jpg" width="350">